mmcc007/fledge/README.md

         git push --set-upstream origin dev

+1. (Recommended) Protect master branch
-1. On the repo server, it is recommended to set the `master` branch to protected and `dev` as the default branch.
+On the repo server, it is recommended to set the `master` branch to protected and `dev` as the default branch.
 This is to prevent accidental manual pushes to the `master` branch.

     After this point
 the remote `master` should be protected and should never be pushed-to manually.
 There should never be a reason to even checkout the local `master` branch locally.
 For example, see https://help.github.com/articles/setting-the-default-branch and https://help.github.com/articles/configuring-protected-branches.

-All CICD commands should be issued from the local `dev` branch.
+    All CICD commands should only then be issued from the local `dev` branch (`fledge` will guarantee this).

 ## Build server setup

+1. Account config
 If your Apple ID under your Apple Developer Account has 2-factor authentication enabled, you must create a new Apple ID without 2-factor authentication.
 This can be done using your existing Apple Developer account.
 See https://appstoreconnect.apple.com/access/users.
 It should